 Question: "Why did God send an evil spirit to torment King Saul?"

-Answer: “Now the Spirit of the LORD had departed from Saul, and an evil spirit from the LORD tormented him” (1 Samuel 16:14).
-This is also mentioned in 1 Samuel 16:15-16, 23, 18:10, and 19:9.
-God sent a demon “evil spirit” to torment Saul.
-Saul had directly disobeyed God on two occasions (1Samuel 13:1–14; 15:1–35).
+First, the evil spirit was “from” the Lord in that it was allowed by God to harass Saul.
+Ultimately, all created things are under God’s control.
+It is likely that this evil spirit was part of God’s judgment upon Saul for his disobedience.
+Saul had directly disobeyed God on two occasions (1 Samuel 13:1–14; 15:1–35).
 Therefore, God removed His Spirit from Saul and allowed an evil spirit to torment him.
-Likely, Satan and the demons had always wanted to attack Saul, God was now simply giving them permission to do so.
+Likely, Satan and the demons had always wanted to attack Saul; God was now simply giving them permission to do so.

 © Copyright 2002-2014 Got Questions Ministries.